popphp/docs/user_guide/kettle.rst

 The ``app/`` folder contains the main set of folders and files that make the application work, like ``config/``, ``src/`` and ``view/``.
 The ``database/`` folder contains the database ``migrations`` and ``seeds`` folders.
 The ``public/`` folder is the web document root that contains the main ``index.php`` front controller script file that runs the main web application.
-And the ``script/`` folder contains the main script that would run the console version of the application.
-And the ``kettle`` script file is kept in the main root level, and should be set to be executable.
+The ``script/`` folder contains the main script that would run the console version of the application.

-The ``kettle`` allows you to run a simple command that will wire up some basic application files to get started.
+The ``kettle`` script allows you to run a simple command that will wire up some basic application files and folders to get started.
 By running the following command, you can set up the basic files and folders required to run an application:

 .. code-block:: bash